impulsado/dotFiles/README.md

 <br/>

 Repository with my config files and a installer to have the enviroment like the screenshoot.
+I'm currently neofetcworking on BSPWM enviroment, sorry about that.
 ![Photo](https://raw.githubusercontent.com/impulsado/dotFiles/main/assets/Screenshot.jpg)

 <br/>

 ## Installation
-It super easy!!
+It super easy-to-use!!
 Just run this commands :)

 ```sh
 cd ~